idh-cologne-tools-ressourcen-infra/exercise-11/README.md

 Run the program, play with it.
 Can you crash the program via user input?
 Inspect the code and try to understand how it works and why.

+(Selecting a useful set of banknotes is a surprisingly hard task.
+The algorithm implemented in this ATM class always gives out the least number of banknotes, which is absolutely not what people want when they are in front of an ATM).

 ## Step 3
 The class `de.ukoeln.idh.teaching.tri.ex11.TestATM`, is currently empty.
 The class is supposed to contain unit tests for the ATM class.